-Have you visited any of this season’s mantel linky parties?
 Viewing all the beautifully decorated mantels is enough to give anyone some serious fireplace envy if you don’t have one of your own.
 Don’t worry–you are not alone!
+While I have a tiny mantel with my TV above it, it isn’t much to decorate.
 Quite a few homes are built without fireplaces these days, and if you are living in an apartment or condo, then your chances of having a mantel to decorate are pretty slim.
 And there’s a good chance that even if you are lucky enough to have a fireplace in one room, you’d love having a few more elsewhere in your home.
 Fortunately, the lack of a chimney and firebox don’t need to stop you from getting the architectural impact of a fireplace in your space.
 Check out these creative ways to get all the fun of a mantel without the flames.

 1. Bookshelf Mantel